kumuluz/kumuluzee-samples/kumuluzee-security-keycloak/README.md

 Then take the Keycloak JSON configuration and set it as an environment variable by using the following key:

-`KUMULUZEE_OAUTH2_CONFIG`
+`KUMULUZEE_SECURITY_KEYCLOAK_JSON`

 In this sample, we use environment variables to store the configuration; however the configuration can be also stored in a file or a config server.
 Please refer to KumuluzEE Config for more information.

 Add security constraints on JAX-RS resource: